Social Icons

 Directed by Victor Levin

-Well two people who happen to be meant for each other meet on the way to a Destination Wedding and they fall in love.
-You know that thing that never happens ever.
+Well, two people who happen to be meant for each other meet on the way to a destination wedding and fall in love.
+You know, that thing that never happens ever?
 Everything that never happens ever happens in this movie.

-You can claim that’s the point of movies, creating the atmosphere where dreams and wishes can come to life.
-I beg to disagree a little substance of reality helps to ground movies and make them more fun and entertaining.
+You could argue that’s the point of movies—creating an atmosphere where dreams and wishes come to life.
+But I beg to disagree.
+A little bit of reality helps ground movies and makes them more fun and entertaining.

-The movie in itself was not that funny, it was everything but that.
-Romance is also one thing I wondered where its presence was.
+The movie itself wasn’t that funny—it was everything but that.
+Romance is also something I wondered about, as its presence was barely noticeable.

-The lead male character was rude, annoying and just not the kind of person you would expect anyone to like.
-The lead female character was just too pushy on him and I for one didn’t see the reason that was allowed to happen after the two had sex.
+The lead male character, Frank (Keanu Reeves), was rude, annoying, and just not the kind of person you’d expect anyone to like.
+The lead female character, Lindsay (Winona Ryder), was too pushy with him, and I didn’t see why that was allowed to continue after the two had sex.

-The movie just kept getting excited by the two getting together that we get a long time watching them talking about things that you can skip through.
-The director enjoyed the idea of his characters discovering themselves that he forgot we the audience could careless.
+The movie seemed overly excited about the two getting together, so we spend a long time watching them talk about things you could easily skip through.
+The director was so caught up in the idea of his characters discovering themselves that he forgot we, the audience, couldn’t care less.

-This romantic comedy like I described above is about two people, Lindsay (Winona Ryder) and Frank (Keanu Reeves).
-They are invited to a wedding of Frank’s stepbrother who happened to be Lindsay’s ex from more than five years ago.
+This romantic comedy, as I described above, is about two people, Lindsay and Frank.
+They’re invited to the wedding of Frank’s stepbrother, who happens to be Lindsay’s ex from over five years ago.

-The couple meet at the airport on their way to board a small plane to the location.
-The plane was an eight sitter and from the moment they met standing beside each other, things didn’t go well.
+The couple meets at the airport on their way to board a small plane to the wedding location.
+The plane seats eight, and from the moment they meet, standing beside each other, things don’t go well.

-The two never stop going at each other, with Frank being the sort of person you can bet you read somewhere.
-He probably has a problem with his brain making it hard for him to socialize, but he did well getting over that part after the two had sex.
+The two never stop going at each other, with Frank being the sort of person you’d bet you’ve read about somewhere.
+He probably has some kind of socializing issue, but he manages to get over that after the two have sex.

-What led to the sexual encounter is the most annoying thing ever and the sexual act was so so not fun to see and it went on for just too long.
-They kept talking and discussing things that were just too awkward.
+What led to the sexual encounter is the most annoying thing ever, and the act itself was not fun to watch—it went on for way too long.
+They kept talking and discussing things that were just awkward.

-In the end like the end of every romantic movie, they could not do without each other.
+In the end, like every romantic movie, they couldn’t do without each other.
 What a load of crap.

 Sorry To Bother You (2018)